Axestein/Axestein/README.md

 ###

-<p align="left">I am a second-year Computer Science undergraduate at SRM University Chennai, specializing in frontend web development.
-With expertise in React, Next.js, and Tailwind CSS, I build intuitive web applications and manage version control using Git and GitHub.
-I am currently expanding into backend development with Express and Mongoose and have a strong focus on data structures and algorithms.
+<p align="left">I am a second-year Computer Science undergraduate at SRM University, Chennai, specializing in both frontend and backend web development.
+I create intuitive web applications and manage version control using Git and GitHub.
+With a strong focus on data structures and algorithms, I am committed to building efficient and scalable solutions.
 Additionally, I use Figma and Framer for UI design.
-Outside of coding, I enjoy playing chess and am eager to connect with fellow tech enthusiasts and explore collaborative opportunities.
+Currently, I am expanding my knowledge by learning Web3 technologies.
+Outside of coding, I enjoy playing chess and am eager to connect with fellow tech enthusiasts to explore collaborative opportunities.

 - 📫 How to reach me **adityandmb@gmail.com**

 </p>